Lucy Monroe LLC

 Carey had gone directly into the living room, he and the two suits already seated by the time Rock walked in behind the woman wreaking havoc with his focus and libido.

-“Rock, this is Elaine Morganstein, primary producer and Art Gamble.”
+“Rock, this is Elaine Morganstein, executive producer and Art Gamble.”
 Carey indicated the two suits with his hand.
 “The director on my current film.”